 ABSTRACT.
-In this paper we introduce $\Theta = (\Delta, \theta)$, a pair of polynomial knot invariants which is: We can
+In this paper we introduce $\Theta = (\Delta, \theta)$, a pair of polynomial knot invariants which is:

-- Theoretically and practically fast: Θ can be computed in polynomial time and we computed it in full on random knots with over 300 crossings, and its evaluation on on simple γ rational numbers on random knots with over 700 crossings. - Strong: Its separation power is much greater than, say, the HOMFLY-PT polynomial and - to hope that it (mga kruts) Khovanov homology (taken together) on knots with up to 15 crossings (while computing much faster). - Topologically meaningful: It gives a genus bound, and there are reasons to hope that it would do more. - Fun: Scroll to Figures 1.1, 1.2, and 3.1.
+- Theoretically and practically fast: Θ can be computed in polynomial time.
+We can compute it in full on random knots with over 300 crossings, and its evaluation at simple rational numbers on random knots with over 600 crossings. - Add Volución ( Territorial numbers on random knots with over 600 crossings.
+Strong: Its separation power is much greater than, say, the HOMFLY-PT polynomial and Khovanov homology (taken together) on knots with up to 15 crossings (while being computable on much larger knots). - Topologically meaningful: It gives a genus bound, and there are reasons to hope that it would do more. - Fun: Scroll to Figures 1.1, 1.2, and 3.1.